He’d taken a photograph of his mother the day he left.

 They got in his car, “Remember,” Batresh said, “I have to buy a car too.”

 David sighed and looked at her, “You are SOOOOOOOO demanding!” he laughed.
-Even though he could not remember her as he lived this life, she wondered if he sensed their former, friendship at Sekhem.

 “Now, to Soulard,” he stated.
 Batresh sighed and looked at him as he drove.
 He continued ahead as if he knew exactly where to go.

 “Are you from St. Louis?”
 Batresh asked him.

 He nodded but kept his eyes on the street ahead of them.
 “I grew up in the County.”
 He looked at her and could tell she didn’t understand.
 “That means the suburbs,” he laughed, looking back at the road.
 “But I just finished a master’s program in Chicago.”